bregman-arie/devops-exercises/topics/gcp/README.md

 It is a managed application platform for organisations like enterprises that require quick modernisation and certain levels of consistency for their legacy applications in a hybrid or multicloud world.
 From this explanation the core ideas can be drawn from these statements;

-* Managed -> the customer does not need to worry about the underlying software intergrations, they just enable the API.
+* Managed -> the customer does not need to worry about the underlying software integrations, they just enable the API.
 * application platform -> It consists of open source tools like K8s, Knative, Istio and Tekton
 * Enterprises -> these are usually organisations with complex needs
 * Consistency -> to have the same policies declaratively initiated to be run anywhere securely e.g on-prem, GCP or other-clouds (AWS or Azure)